gabrielrizzo/vhp-fiap-tech-challenge/README.md

+# About Repository
+It's a copy from https://github.com/FIAP/genetic_algorithm_tsp/blob/main/tsp.py in order to do the FIAP's tech challenge.
+We are going to transform the TSP problem into a VHP by adding restrictions and conditions on fitness function.

 # TSP Solver using Genetic Algorithm

 This repository contains a Python implementation of a Traveling Salesman Problem (TSP) solver using a Genetic Algorithm (GA).
 The TSP is a classic problem in the field of combinatorial optimization, where the goal is to find the shortest possible route that visits a set of given cities exactly once and returns to the original city.